Lauchmelder23/SDLU/README.md

 # SDL Utility
 A wrapper for SDL2 to make development on quick, simple graphics applications easier.

+## Important
+I abandoned this project a year ago and picked up development recently.
+I am very unhappy with how I set up this project back then and gained a lot of experience in the meantime, so I decided to restructure this repo.
+In case you're using this, or plan on using this you might wanna watch out for possible major changes in the near future.

 ![Build (Ubuntu)](https://github.com/Lauchmelder23/SDLU/workflows/Build%20(Ubuntu)/badge.svg)

 **This branch is not the final version yet.
 This version is missing a lot of the features planned for this library**